manojahs/Azure-900/README.md

 Deep Learning
 --------------
-machine learning using deep neural networks to handle complex tasks like images, speech, and text.
+Its subtype of machine learning and it uses deep neural networks to handle complex tasks like images, speech, and text.